 The thesis consists of approximately 30,000 words.
-The RMA-thesis is an report of an academic research project and should be competed in 2 years.
-Ideally, an RMA-thesis should be used to write an academic paper that meets the international academic standards of peer-reviewed journals or to write a project proposal for PhD-research.
+The RMA thesis is a report of an academic research project and should be completed in 2 years.
+Ideally, an RMA thesis should be used to write an academic paper that meets the international academic standards of peer-reviewed journals, or to write a project proposal for PhD-research.

 More information on writing your thesis, deadlines, forms and criteria can be found on the Archaeology thesis webpage.

 The coordinator can be consulted during all stages of the research for general questions or issues with supervision.

 This course involves individual research and therefore also an individual work plan, that should be discussed with your supervisor.

 The RMA thesis demonstrates that the student is able to:

 Independently design, plan and execute innovative archaeological research, while maintaining a critical attitude and using feedback in a constructive way;

 Define clear research questions and choose the correct methodology;